mindee/mindee-api-dotnet/docs/dotnet-invoice-ocr.md

 string apiKey = "my-api-key";
 string filePath = "/path/to/the/file.ext";

+// Construct a new client
 MindeeClient mindeeClient = new MindeeClient(apiKey);

-// load an input source
+// Load an input source as a path string
-var inputSource = new LocalInputSource(filePath);
+// Other input types can be used, as mentioned in the docs var inputSource = new LocalInputSource(filePath);

 // Call the API and parse the input